 Ask more of it, perhaps by turning the rotary gear selector to S, and the engine becomes more audible but no less refined.
 We can’t think of a situation in which you’d reasonably ask for more performance than it can deliver.
 Should you want the engine to spin entirely at your behest, the gearbox will, wherever possible, obey instructions sent via the wheel-mounted paddles – unlike, say, the recalcitrant seven-speed unit in a Mercedes-Benz.
 Prod past the kickdown point and the ’box will still select a lower ratio and change up by itself at the limit, but we have no qualms about that in a car such as this.

-It's the mighty 5.0-litre V8 that gives the Range Rover the kind of performance that not that long ago we'd ony expect from the likes of an M5, propelling the car to 60mph in 5.4sec.
+It's the mighty 5.0-litre V8 that gives the Range Rover the kind of performance that not that long ago we'd only expect from the likes of an M5, propelling the car to 60mph in 5.4sec.
 503bhp And the speed it endows the Range Rover with is well matched to the car's surprising agility.
+Obviously, if that isn't enough grunt than the SVAutobiography models may cater for you with its 542bhp 5.0-litre V8 borrowed from the Range Rover Sport SVR.

 And the 3.0-litre V6 diesel in the TDV6, with its 255bhp and 442lb ft of torque from 2000rpm, is more than up to the job of motivating the Range Rover with refinement and more than adequate performance.
 It doesn't possess the overwhelming shove of the bigger petrol engine, or the bigger diesel, but you won't be wanting for overtaking ability.